-Get Stuffed: Taking an Anthropomorphic Mouse Taxidermy Class in London
+Get Stuffed: Learning About Taxidermy in London

 Please note: This being an article about taxidermy, means there are photos up ahead that some may consider to be quite graphic.
 If it’s something you don’t think you’ll be able to stomach (or don’t approve of) – don’t read this post!

 The great thing about the city of London is that there is so much to do and these activities are varied.
 You can visit the free museums, catch a play on the West End and ogle the city from a great height.
 But, you can also have a three course meal in the dark, go to a friendly neighbourhood rave sober, at 5 in the morning before work or dance to silent disco in the Shard.